spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 2. In order to facilitate communication between the Palette management platform and the OpenStack controllers installed in the private data center, a Private Cloud Gateway needs to be set up within the environment.

 3. Private Cloud Gateway (PCG) is Palette's on-premise component to enable support for isolated private cloud or data center environments.
-Palette Gateway, once installed on-premise registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
-The gateway enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Palette's SaaS portal.
+Once installed, the PCG registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
+The PCG enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Palette's SaaS portal.

 ![openstack_cluster_architecture.png](/openstack_cluster_architecture.png)